dcrapis/oceandao-wiki/On-ROI.md

 ## Worked Example.

+About your project
-In your project, you propose to reach out to your network to find lots of data publisher & buyers.
-You know that this will drive up the metrics of "$ Datatoken Consuming Volume" and also "Total Value Locked".
-Project length: 1 month.
+* You propose to reach out to your network to find lots of data publisher & buyers, resulting in more data bought & consumed.
+* Metric to optimize: "$ Datatoken Consuming Volume".
+Secondary: "Total Value Locked".
+* Project length: 1 month.
 * You believe you can get 20 data buyers (and the data buyers to sell the data that the buyers want).
-Each buyer does 10K OCEAN / week (40K OCEAN / month) of consume volume on Ocean Market.
+* Each buyer does 10K OCEAN / week (40K OCEAN / month) of consume volume on Ocean Market.
 This is a total of 800K OCEAN / month consume volume.
-It's a recurring volume for future months.
+* It's a recurring volume for future months.

+Calculations for Expected ROI:
 * Ocean Community gets 0.2% of consume volume.
 0.2% * 800K / month * 12 months = approx 20K OCEAN = 20K OCEAN.
 * So *bang* = 20K OCEAN.
 * Grant size = *buck* = 10K OCEAN
 * So *ROI* = *bang / buck* = 20K OCEAN / 10K OCEAN = 2.0.
 * Proposer's estimate of *% chance of success* = 75%
 * Final: **expected ROI = 0.75 * 2.0 = 1.5**

+(We could also estimate ROI based the new publishers needing to buy OCEAN liquidity.
+But the approach above makes fewer assumptions.)

 The expected ROI comes out nicely above 1.0.
 It's looks like a promising project!
-However the proposer's estimate of *% chance of success* may be too optimistic.
+However the proposer's estimate of *% chance of success* may or may not be too optimistic.
 * As a voter, you should judge this.
 If the *% chance success* is just 50%, then expected ROI is just break-even.
 * As a proposer, you should describe your proposal to maximize the voter's confidence in you and your project.
 The best way is: show a track record of successful projects, especially similar ones.
 Convince the voter! :) And remember, if you don't pull it off, it will be difficult to come back for funds in future rounds.

-(We could also estimate ROI based the new publishers needing to buy OCEAN liquidity.
-But the approach above makes fewer assumptions.)